thar12345/AI-Expense-Tracker/ARCHITECTURE.md

 # CLAUDE.md - Comprehensive Project Guide

-This file provides comprehensive guidance to Claude Code (claude.ai/code) when working with the Squirll expense management system.
+This file provides comprehensive guidance to Claude Code (claude.ai/code) when working with the Receipt Management expense management system.

 ## Table of Contents